Moaning Lisa (The Simpsons): Production

-"Moaning Lisa" was the first episode of the series to focus on the character, Lisa Simpson.
+"Moaning Lisa" was the first episode of the series to focus on the character of Lisa Simpson.
 The idea for it was suggested by The Simpsons producer James L. Brooks, who wanted to do an episode where Lisa was sad but she did not know why.
 The writers also felt they had done several "jokey" episodes on the show and wanted to try something new that was "really emotional and sweet".

 While writers Al Jean and Mike Reiss were initially thrilled to write an episode pitched by Brooks, for whom they had deep admiration, they were unsure that the depression-themed episode would work.
-Matt Groening taunted the pair for having been assigned the episode, while Sam Simon told them that Brooks had been trying to get such an episode made since Taxi.
+Series creator Matt Groening taunted the pair for having been assigned the episode, while producer Sam Simon told them that Brooks had been trying to get such an episode made since Taxi.
 According to Reiss, the episode establishes Lisa as a character, as in his and Jean's previous episode "There's No Disgrace Like Home", she is as badly behaved as Bart.

 The song Lisa sings in this episode later reappeared in expanded form on The Simpsons Sing the Blues CD.
 Mr. Largo, Lisa's music teacher, was partly inspired by a music teacher Groening had as a child.
 The designs of the boxers in the video game Homer and Bart play were loosely based on Homer and Bart, and the referee in the game was based on a character from Matt Groening's Life in Hell comic strip.
-Bleeding Gums Murphy was loosely based on the famous blues musician Blind Lemon Jefferson.
-Ralph Wiggum, Bleeding Gums Murphy, and Jacqueline Bouvier (during Marge's childhood flashback) all make their first (going by production order rather than airdate) appearances on The Simpsons in this episode.
+"Bleeding Gums" Murphy was loosely based on the famous blues musician Blind Lemon Jefferson.
+Ralph Wiggum, "Bleeding Gums" Murphy, and Jacqueline Bouvier (during Marge's childhood flashback) all make their first (going by production order rather than airdate) appearances on The Simpsons in this episode.